wizards-of-lua/wizards-of-lua/docs/index0.md

 ---
-page.title: The Art of Spell Crafting
+title: The Art of Spell Crafting
 ---
 # Welcome to the Home of the Wizards of Lua